mariarecskova/Flask-Project/readme.md

-# Half-Moon- my yoga teacher webapp, built with on a Flask webserver with Bootstrap templates
+# Half-Moon- my yoga teacher webapp, built on a Flask webserver with Bootstrap templates

 ## Core Files